dimitri-nicolo/calico/master/reference/cnx/auditing.md

 specified, with the former one being the path to a file to output the audit logs and the later one being the audit policy configuration.

+In order to get full detailed information (e.g. responseObjects) in the audit logs, the CNX specific logs must be logged via the cnx-apiserver (which understands how to crack the objects out) rather than the kube-apiserver.
+The sample policy here is split into two accordingly.

 > **Note**: Kubernetes audit logging won't log anything by default if audit policy file
 > i.e. `--audit-policy-file` is not provided or is empty.
 {: .alert .alert-info}